 I have a great local glass company, Independent Glass, who cuts all the glass needs I have.

 After I got my glass, I traced around the easy liner to place underneath.
 Neither the paper or glass is attached so it can easily be changed and the original finish is maintained.

-Doesn’t it look like marble?
+Doesn’t this insert in the Coffee Table look like marble?